gautampunhani/sales-listener/README.md

 1. For building `gradle clean build`
 2. For running unit tests `gradle clean test`
-3. For running simulator `gradle simulate`
+3. For running simulator `gradle simulate` OR Run `SalesNotificationSimulation`